-Cardinal Mooney High School, a coeducational diocesan high school, is staffed by religious sisters and laypersons who share a Christian vision.
+Cardinal Mooney High School, a coeducational diocesan high school, is staffed by faculty who share a Christian vision.
 This Christian vision, which has its source in the Gospels and finds expression in the North American Bishops’ pastoral letter, “To Teach As Jesus Did,” serves as the basis for our school philosophy.
 We are committed to the development of the whole person, emphasizing the personal dignity and value of the student and of the teacher, the realization of the importance of integrating religious truths and values into one’s life, and the primacy of religious instruction.
 With this as our motivation, we hope to carry out the mission entrusted by Jesus to his church: to bring all of creation to its fulfillment according to God’s design by proclaiming the message of truth, building a community of justice and peace, and reaching out in service to the entire human community.

 Through the implementation of this philosophy, Cardinal Mooney students will be better able to build community in their families, their places of work, their neighborhoods, their nation, their world.
 Students, parents, faculty, and staff members of Cardinal Mooney High School accept this philosophy and the following objectives as a sacred responsibility before God.

 A Focus on Religious Truths and Values

 Students receive instruction not solely to attain knowledge, but to acquire values and to discover truth.
 Integral to the school’s program is formal instruction in religious truths and values; Religion is not just one subject among the rest; it is perceived and functions as the underlying reality which gives coherence and meaning to the students’ experiences in education and throughout life.
 This integration of religious truths and values with life relies on the support of the parents, who are the primary educators of their children, and the influence of teachers, who manifest this integration in their private and professional lives.

 Community and Faith